yanick/blog_entries/vim-projects/README.md

     - Perl
     - Vim
 ---

+# Fine-Tuning the 'vim-project' Plugin For My Perl Needs

 I'm a [vim][vim] man.
 Sure, from time to time I hit mid-line editing crisis and feel the need to go and try out some other more flashy editors.
 But, so far,